Queue-Fair/cloudfront/README.md

 ---
-## Queue-Fair Virtual Waiting Room CloudFront Adapter for AWS CloudFront sites README & Installation Guide
+## Queue-Fair Virtual Waiting Room CloudFront Adapter for Amazon AWS CloudFront sites README & Installation Guide

 Queue-Fair can be added to any web server easily in minutes.
 You will need a Queue-Fair account - please visit https://queue-fair.com/free-trial if you don't already have one.
 You should also have received our Technical Guide.